-UEFA U21 EURO semi-finalists, Spain, Germany, Romania and France, get ready for battle.
+UEFA U21 EURO group winners get ready for the Semi-Finals

 Spain were the first team to book their place, going through to the last four as Group A winners thanks to a 5-0 defeat of Poland on Saturday.
 Germany joined them on Sunday following a 1-1 draw with Austria, while France – as best runners-up – and Romania completed the quartet after a goalless draw in Cesena on Monday.

 The finals serve as European qualifying for the 2020 Olympic football tournament, with the four semi-finalists now assured of going to Japan.

 Italy, the hosts, and Denmark narrowly missed out on the best runners-up spot by finishing one point below France.